yongcongwang/note/docs/Math/Linear-Algebra/Least-Squares-Determinants-and-Eigenvalues/24_markov.md

 \int_0 ^{2\pi} \sin x \cos x dx = \frac{1}{2} (\sin x)^2 |_ {0} ^{2\pi} = 0
 $$

 How do we find $a_0, a_1$, etc. to find the coordinates or `Fourier coefficients` of a function in this space?
 The constant term $a_0$ is the average value of the function.
-Because we're working with an othonomal basis, we can use the inner product to find the coefficients $a_i$.
+Because we're working with an orthonormal basis, we can use the inner product to find the coefficients $a_i$.

 $$
 \begin{align}